Buslowicz/typed-polymer/README.md

 * **once** events
 * styles and template provided in decorators (which is also available in PolymerTS)

+### Creating an element
+Besides of a classical declarative way or using `document.createElement`, Polymer allows to use a fully imperative way.
+Typed Polymer goes more the factory way (`MyComponent.create(...)`).
+For now, however, TypeScript does not allow to [dynamically cast a type](https://github.com/Microsoft/TypeScript/issues/5863).
+Another problem is hinting arguments for factory/constructor (tried to make it work with passing constructor, no luck as well).
+**If you have any suggestions, please do not hesitate to create an issue.**

+The factory method will trigger a `factoryImpl` method as an additional step in a [lifecycle](https://www.polymer-project.org/1.0/docs/devguide/registering-elements#lifecycle-callbacks).
+To make it more ES6 class-like, Typed Polymer uses a `constructor` instead (still works the same as `factoryImpl`).
+Example of use below.

 ## Available decorators
 ### Class decorators
 * @template(template: string) - add a template to the component